 The initial duty of an insurance company adjuster is to establish whether or not a policyholder is entitled to any insurance coverage, which in part is based on statements made by a policyholder from the moment they file their claim.

-Through the claim process, subsequent statements made by policyholders to in-house and field adjusters, fire marshals, origin and cause (O&C) investigators as well as insurance company preferred restoration vendors, can negatively affect your insurance coverage.
-Each insurance company adjuster has their own style of interviewing policyholders.
-There is no specific script and their questions may be ambiguous or suggestive, resulting in speculative answers that may be negatively interpreted and included on your claim file.
+Statements made by policyholders to in-house and field adjusters, fire marshals, origin and cause (O&C) investigators as well as insurance company preferred restoration vendors, can negatively affect your insurance coverage.
+Every adjuster has its own style of interviewing policyholders.
+There is no specific script, and leading or ambiguous questions can result in speculative answers that may negatively impact your claims.

-In the eyes of New York State law your carrier’s insurance adjuster is authorized to interview / question claimants in their official capacity as insurance investigators.
-Without representation, you alone must determine if an insurance adjusters questions are leading and or ambiguous.
-Public adjusters are also licensed to investigate claims and if they recognize an improper line of questions they can stop a interview and advise a policyholder on a proper course of action, including but not limited to filing an official complaint with the NYS-DFS or seeking the assistance of a property/casualty attorney.
-Answers to inapt questions during an interview may result in a denial of your insurance benefits.
+In the eyes of New York State insurance adjusters are authorized to question claimants in their official capacity as insurance investigators.
+Without representation, you alone must determine if your carrier’s insurance adjuster is asking leading or ambiguous questions.
+Public adjusters are also insurance investigators licensed to represent policyholders, and if they recognize an improper line of questions they can stop an interview and advise a policyholder on a proper course of action, including but not limited to filing an official complaint with the NYS-DFS or seeking the assistance of a property/casualty attorney.
+Answers to inapt questions during an interview can result in a denial of your insurance benefits.
 If you have a large loss you should always retain the services of a public adjuster.

-It is important for you to know that throughout your claim, your insurance company, its adjusters and agents will be investigating you, your family members and any witnesses or persons with knowledge of your loss, including but not be limited to neighbors, friends contractors, emergency service vendors, or anyone who’s name you mention / involve.
-Persons not listed on your insurance policy and those who have no property interest in your claim benefits are not required by law to answer an insurance adjusters questions.
-Even after establishing coverage, your carrier, its agents, adjusters and preferred vendors are looking for ways to give you less.
-Even after your carrier establishes your coverage, your claim or elements thereof can still be denied based on your statements and third party opinions.
+Your insurance company can investigate you, your family members, and any witness or persons with knowledge of your loss, including but not be limited to neighbors, friends contractors, emergency service vendors, or anyone who names you decide to volunteer/involve.
+Persons not listed on your insurance policy and those who have no property interest in your insurance benefits are not required to answer an insurance adjuster’s questions.
+Your carrier and their preferred vendors look for ways to give you less, and elements of your claims can be denied based on your statements as well as third party opinions.

 Recorded Statements vs. Written Statements

-Regardless of what you are told, once you conduct a voice or video recorded interview, you will not be entitled to a copy of it.
-Once given, carriers declare it as protected work product and you are NOT entitled to it.
+Regardless of what you are told, once you conduct a voice or video-recorded interview, you will not be entitled to a copy of it.
+Once given, carriers declare your interview as a protected work product and you are NOT entitled to it.

-If you agree to conduct a written interview you will likely be told at a later time that you are not be entitled to a copy of it, so photograph your statement before you hand it over to anyone.
+If you conduct a written interview you will also be told that you are not be entitled to a copy of it, so photograph your statement before you hand it over to anyone.

 Insurance Company Vendor Obligations to Obtain a Work Contract & Report Information